 Flyers get past visiting Canucks

-Vancouver kept the puck in the Flyers' zone in the waning seconds yet couldn't come up with a clean shot.
+Vancouver kept the puck in the Flyers' zone in the waning seconds yet couldn't manage a clean shot.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)